ashfletch/arduino-robotic-arm/README.md

   - Gripper Claw Open
   - Gripper Claw Close

-*(Optional)* Bonus Point if we can control the Robotic Arm remotely through Wi-Fi or BLE​
+For project progression, we are aiming to be able to control the meArm manually using 2 x Sprakfun joysticks. *(Optional)* Bonus Point if we can control the Robotic Arm remotely through Wi-Fi or BLE​

 ## Equipment